 CSS box-sizing

-property in CSS defines how the total width and height of an element are calculated.
+The box-sizing property in CSS defines how the total width and height of an element are calculated.
 It determines whether padding and border are included inside the element's declared dimensions or added outside.

-is key for avoiding unexpected layout issues, especially when dealing with responsive or complex component designs.
+Understanding box-sizing is key for avoiding unexpected layout issues, especially when dealing with responsive or complex component designs.

-Why Use box-sizing
+Why Use box-sizing?

 - Prevent layout breakage from padding and borders